Exploring Effective Treatment Options for Secondary Progressive MS

 Understanding Secondary Progressive Multiple Sclerosis (SPMS)

-Secondary Progressive Multiple Sclerosis (SPMS) is a stage of multiple sclerosis that typically follows the relapsing-remitting phase.
-It is characterized by a gradual worsening of symptoms over time, without the clear relapses and remissions seen in earlier stages.
+Secondary Progressive Multiple Sclerosis (SPMS) is a stage of multiple sclerosis that follows the initial relapsing-remitting phase.
+It is characterized by a steady progression of symptoms without the clear relapses and remissions seen in earlier stages.
 This progression is due to accumulated nerve damage, which affects the ability of nerves to function properly (source).
-SPMS can be categorized into active SPMS, where patients continue to experience relapses, and inactive SPMS, where symptoms worsen slowly without relapses (source).
+SPMS can be classified into different types, including active, active-progressing, non-active progressing, and stable, each requiring a tailored treatment approach (source).

 Effective Treatment Options for SPMS